sjbdlt/SB-Challenge-14-ASU-TechBlog/README.md

 ## TEST:

-Verified the api calls and make sure inputs, updates and deletion from database occur correctly with Insomina
+Verified the api calls and make sure inputs, updates from database occur correctly

 ## QUESTIONS: